alvr-org/ALVR/wiki/Linux-Troubleshooting.md

 ### Fix

-Check if amdvlk or other vulkan drivers are installed by seeing if `ls /usr/share/vulkan/icd.d/ | grep amd_icd` shows anything.
-If so, uninstall amdvlk from your system.
+Check if amdvlk or amdgpu-pro are installed by seeing if `ls /usr/share/vulkan/icd.d/ | grep -e amd_icd -e amd_pro` shows anything.
+If so, uninstall amdvlk and/or the amdgpu-pro drivers from your system.
+(This method may not catch all installations due to distro variations)

 On arch, first install `vulkan-radeon` and uninstall other drivers.